edgelesssys/constellation/terraform-provider-constellation/docs/data-sources/image.md

 page_title: "constellation_image Data Source - constellation"
 subcategory: ""
 description: |-
-  Data source to retrieve the Constellation OS image reference for a given CSP and Attestation Variant.
+  Data source to resolve the CSP-specific OS image reference for a given version and attestation variant.
 ---

 # constellation_image (Data Source)

-Data source to retrieve the Constellation OS image reference for a given CSP and Attestation Variant.
+Data source to resolve the CSP-specific OS image reference for a given version and attestation variant.

 ## Example Usage